Understanding Bloating: How the GI Map Test Can Help

 What Is The GI Map Test?

-The GI MAP DNA Stool Test is an advanced microbiome test that can identify hidden infections, digestive enzyme issues, inflammation and intestinal barrier problems by analysing microbial species and digestive health markers in the gastrointestinal tract.
+The GI MAP DNA Stool Test is an advanced microbiome test that can identify hidden infections, digestive enzyme issues, inflammation, and intestinal barrier problems by analysing microbial species and digestive health markers in the gastrointestinal tract.

 It uses quantitative PCR technology to detect microbial DNA and evaluate digestive function.
+The test provides insight into:

-gut bacteria balance and commensal microbes (the good guys)
+Gut bacteria balance and commensal microbes (the good guys).

-opportunistic microbes (the "bad" guys)
+Opportunistic microbes (the "bad" guys).

-gut inflammation (calprotectin & zonulin)
+Gut inflammation (calprotectin & zonulin).

-intestinal permeability (leaky gut)
+Intestinal permeability (leaky gut).

-stomach infections such as Helicobacter pylori
+Stomach infections such as Helicobacter pylori.

-small intestinal fungal overgrowth (SIFO)
+Small intestinal fungal overgrowth (SIFO).

 What Can a GI Map Tell You About Your Bloating?